A unified quantum theory II: gravity interacting with Yang-Mills and spinor fields: The method of second quantization

+We shall first construct a CCR representation or a Weyl system for $\hat E_1$.
+For simplicity we refer to sections in $C^\un(E,\hat E_1)$ by using the symbols $u,v$, etc.\ dropping the index $1$.

 There are two ways to construct a Weyl system given a formally self-adjoint normally hyperbolic operator in a globally hyperbolic spacetime or, in our case, in the bundle $E$.
-One possibility is to consider the bundle $\hat E$ to be a real bundle, i.e., the fibers $\mc P$ are treated as a vector space over $\R[]$ with scalar product $\rec\spd\cdot\cdot$ and to define a symplectic vector space
+One possibility is to define a symplectic vector space

 where $G$ is the Green's distribution

 Since

 the bilinear form